 No subscriptions, no minimum charges.

-Finally, according to MailChimp’s current price tire, it costs $2150/month for 500,000+ subscribers.
+Finally, according to MailChimp’s current price tier, it costs $2150/month for 500,000+ subscribers.
 Blissfully with MailBluster, we are sending with a cost less than $100 (including AmazonSES fee) without compromising the quality.
 Moreover, for the months if we do not throw out any promotions, it costs us nothing.

 So guys!
 Why don’t you give MailBluster a try?

 I just signed up for MailBluster after using MailChimp for many years and getting pinched badly by their pricing structure, which seemed more oriented toward charging me to store my contact list than charging me for sending email.

 When SES came along the only piece missing was a wrapper to make it work.
 I searched the internet for email server packages designed to work with SES but only MailBluster could provide this in a cost-effective manner.